 The analysis is intended to highlight developmental concepts and research underlying the need for streamlining conditions and seeks to provide information and feedback to help jurisdictions target individual youth strengths, goals, and needs.
-The analysis and review will be incorporated into the final report of findings and recommendations for enhancing and strengthening probation orders within the probation and juvenile justice system.
+The analysis and review will be incorporated into the final report of findings and recommendations for enhancing and strengthening probation orders within the probation and youth justice system.

-Meetings with Department Director and Supervisory/Managerial Staff
+Meetings with Department Director and Supervisory/ Managerial Staff

-Whether the Probation System Review is conducted using outside consultants or individuals within the department charged with organizing and carrying out all review activities, it is important for those individuals to meet regularly with the probation department director and supervisory or managerial staff.
-These meetings should include discussions on the progress of the review, the director's expectations of the review, and suggestions for addressing many of the findings as the review progresses.
+Whether the System Review is conducted using outside consultants or individuals within the department and court administration charged with organizing and carrying out all review activities, it is important for those individuals to meet regularly with the probation department director, supervisory or managerial staff, and relevant court officials.
+These meetings should include discussions on the progress of the review, the leadership's expectations of the review, and suggestions for addressing many of the findings as the System Review progresses.
 This provides the dynamic opportunity for any needed remedial actions on the part of management without waiting for the final report of the review to be completed.